influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/internals/durability.md

-- **Backup of Parquet files**: Parquet files are stored in object storage where they are redundantly stored on multiple devices across a minimum of three availability zones in a cloud Region.
+- **Backup of Parquet files**: Parquet files are stored in object storage where they are redundantly stored on multiple devices across a minimum of three availability zones in a cloud region.
 Parquet files associated with each database are kept in object storage for the duration of database retention period plus an additional time period (approximately 100 days).